 EXAMPLE 2 A transaxle in an automobile has its own identification and is an assembly of subcomponents, including seals, bearing, axle shaft, etc., as shown in Figure 13.
 There can be an assembly which defines a specific model of transmission described in a material definition assembly, and there can be an assembly that defines a specific transmission described in a material assembly.

 EXAMPLE 3 A “batch kit” is an assembly that contains a collection of different materials that would be used in the production of a batch, for example a batch kit for a soup can contain the seasonings that are used in production of a single batch.
 There can be an assembly which defines the class of materials used in a batch kit described in a material class assembly, and there can be a batch specific assembly which defines specific material lots or material sublots described in a material assembly.

+EXAMPLE 4 Where production creates a material lot that is an assembly of two other material lots, the material actuals for the produced material lot are reported as an assembly of material lots.
+The segment response in the operations response message contains three material actuals:

 Produced material lot with quantity produced

 One each of the two material lots consumed with quantity consumed from each lot